Regulus343/Identify/readme.md

 	if (Auth::check())
 	{
-		//the user is logged in
+		// the user is logged in
 	}

 **Checking whether a user has a particular role:**

 	if (Auth::is('admin'))
 	{
-		//the user has an "admin" role
+		// the user has an "admin" role
 	}

 	if (Auth::is(['admin', 'user']))
 	{
-		//the user has an "admin" role and/or a "user" role }
+		// the user has an "admin" role and/or a "user" role }

-**Checking whether a user has is not particular role:**
+**Checking whether a user does not have a particular role:**

 	if (Auth::isNot('admin'))
 	{
-		//the user lacks an "admin" role
+		// the user lacks an "admin" role
 	}

 	if (Auth::isNot(['admin', 'user']))
 	{
-		//the user lacks the "admin" and "user" roles
+		// the user lacks the "admin" and "user" roles
 	}

 **Authorize a specific role or roles:**